rancher-sandbox/rancher-desktop/README.md

 ##### Manual Development Environment Setup

 1. Install [Windows Subsystem for Linux (WSL)] on your machine.
-Skip this step, if WSL already installed.
+Skip this step, if WSL is already installed.
 2. Open a privileged PowerShell prompt (hit Windows Key + `X` and open `Windows PowerShell (Admin)`).
 3. Install [Scoop] via `iwr -useb get.scoop.sh | iex`.
 4. Install git, go, nvm, and unzip via `scoop install git go nvm unzip`.
    Check node version with `nvm list`.
 If node v16 is not set as the current version, set it as current using `nvm use 16.xx.xx`.
 5. Run `scoop bucket add versions`.
 6. Install python via `scoop install python`.
 7. Install Visual Studio 2017 or higher.
-Make sure you have `Windows SDK` component installed.
+Make sure you have the `Windows SDK` component installed.
 This [Visual Studio docs] describes steps to install components.
 8. Ensure `msbuild_path` and `msvs_version` are configured correctly in `.npmrc` file.
-Run below commands to set these properties.
+Run the following commands to set these properties:

    ```
    npm config set msvs_version <visual-studio-version-number>